Click Here to Search All Homes For Sale In Coronado Historic District

-Coronado Historic District Homes For Sale are Bounded by Roughly Virginia Avenue to Coronado Road, 8th Street to 14th Street.
+Coronado Historic District homes sit within the boundaries from Virginia Avenue to Coronado Road, and 8th Street to 14th Street.

-Are you searching for your dream home in Phoenix, AZ?
-Look no further than the Coronado Historic District!
+If you’re searching for your dream home in Phoenix, AZ, look no further than the Coronado Historic District.

 This captivating neighborhood, located in the heart of Central Phoenix, offers a unique blend of history, delight, and convenience.
 With a wide selection of homes for sale, the Coronado historic district is the perfect place to find your own piece of Phoenix’s rich architectural heritage.